sugpon/software-dev-course-spring-boot-2/README.md

-# Spring Boot Personal Library Manager
+# Spring Boot Personal Library Viewer

 In this exercise, you will be working with an existing Spring Boot application that was created using Spring Initialzr.
 This is an application for viewing a